 There seem to be two main factors which differentiate between portato and hooked bowings: the amount of separation between the notes, and the degree of symmetry in the accentuation of the notes.
 As a general rule it appears that portato bowings seem to be both more symmetrically accented (pulsated) and more connected (legato) than hooked ones.

-The amount of separation between the notes in the same bowdirection is determined by only a small physical difference for our right hand and arm, but it can be responsable for an enormous musical difference between “hooked” and “portato” bowings.
+The amount of separation between the notes in the same bowdirection is determined by only a small physical difference for our right hand and arm, but that little physical difference is responsable for the enormous musical difference between “hooked” and “portato” bowings.
 Whereas portato is a strong and deliberate musical effect, hooked bowings, by contrast, have no special musical effect and are nothing more than a mathematical means to better bowdivision, although we can (if we want) make the connection between the notes as legato as we wish.
 So whereas composers usually indicate portato very clearly, they seldom indicate hooked bowings.

 But between the opposite extremes of, on the one hand, a large musical “gap” between the asymmetrically accented notes (“extreme” hooked bowings) and on the other hand only an almost imperceptible reduction in volume between the evenly pulsated notes (“extreme” portato) there is a large grey area in the middle where they can (and do) overlap.
 This is why both portato and hooked bowings are looked at together on this same page.
 The following musical example, in which all of the “successive bows in the same direction” are indicated by the red enclosures might help to illustrate this: